nategood/httpful/README.md

 # About the Library
 You will see several "alias" methods: more readable method definitions that wrap their more concise counterparts.
 You will also notice no public constructor.
 This two adds to the readability and "chainabilty" of the library.

+# More features

+## Chainability

+The library allows "chaining" to build up your requests.
+Need to add on a content-type?
+HTTP body?
+Custom header?
+Just tack it on

+## Custom Headers

+The library allows for custom headers without sacrificing readability.
+Simply chain another method on to your request with the "key" of the header as the method name (in camel case) and the value of the header as that method's argument.
+Let's add in an example header X-Example-Header

+    $response = Httpful\Request::get($uri)
+        ->expectsType(Httpful\Mime::JSON)
+        ->xExampleHeader("My Value")            // Add in a custom header X-Example-Header ->sendIt();

+## Smart Parsing

+If you expect (and get) a response in a supported format (JSON, Form Url Encoded, XML Soon), the response will automatically parse that response into a useful response object.
+For example, our "Dead Weather" example above was a JSON response, however the library parsed that request and converted into a useful object.

 # Testing

 Because this is a HTTP Client library, to thoroughly test it, we need an HTTP server.
 I included a basic node.js server that takes an HTTP request, serializes it and spits it back out.
 See `tests/runTestServer.js` and `tests/httpful.test.php`.